mynkq7/Cybersecurity-Knowledge-Base/README.md

 - **Root README** → explains the repository and its intent
 - **docs/** → theory, concepts, frameworks, and explanations
 - **Domain folders** → topic-wise organization for focused learning

+🧠 Learning Philosophy

+Fundamentals before tools

+Understand before exploiting

+Ethics first, always

+No copy-paste learning

+Build knowledge that compounds over time

+This repository is designed to scale naturally as understanding deepens.

+---

+⚠️ Disclaimer

+All content in this repository is intended for educational purposes only.

+The author does not promote or encourage illegal activity.
+Any security concepts discussed are meant for learning, labs, defensive awareness, and authorized testing environments only.